mudasobwa/mudasobwa.github.io/_posts/2018-10-24-developer-is-the-next-ideological-beggar-job.md

 ![Coal miners after six hours in the bottomhole](/img/coal-miners.jpg)

-When I hear about the burnout from the guy who was literally relocating pizels on the scree  for eight hours, I have no emotions but laughter.
+When I hear about the burnout from people who were literally relocating pixels on the screen for eight hours, I have no emotions but laughter.

 ## Developers Are Extremely Touchy